 Another common example where liability for a rear-end collision could be split is the presence of a mechanical defect or failure.
 If the front driver knowingly operates a vehicle without working brake lights or turn signals, there is a strong argument that the front driver is liable.
 This includes both mechanical defects as well as a driver’s failure to activate a car’s headlights or blinker.

 In the vast majority of cases, a driver can prevent causing rear-end collisions by traveling at a safe distance behind the car in front of them and paying close attention to traffic and road conditions.
 If you have suffered an injury from a rear-end collision, contact an experienced Georgia personal injury attorney right away.
 Your attorney will explain the process of recovering your damages to you and help gather evidence in preparation for trial.
 If your case ends up before a jury, your attorney will use that evidence to make the case that it was the defendant’s lack of care that caused the accident, not yours.
-To discuss your case with an experienced Georgia car accident attorney, contact Joel Williams Law, LLC today at 833-LEGALGA.
+To discuss your case with an experienced Georgia car accident attorney, contact Williams Elleby today at 833-LEGALGA.